splunk/splunk-connect-for-snmp/docs/microk8s/offlineinstallation/offline-microk8s.md

 microk8s ctr image import metrics.tar
 ```

+!!! info
-NOTE: for other versions of `microk8s`, tags of images may differ.
+    For other versions of `microk8s`, tags of images may differ.

 After running the following: